Pál Csernai: Playing career

 Born in Pilis, Kingdom of Hungary, Csernai played club football in Hungary, Germany and Switzerland for Budapesti Postás, Csepeli Vasas, Karlsruher SC, La Chaux-de-Fonds and Stuttgarter Kickers.

-He also earned two caps for Hungary in 1955.
+He earned two caps for Hungary in 1955, before his defection that same year.

 Management career

 After retiring as a player, Csernai managed clubs in Germany, Belgium, Greece, Portugal, Turkey, Switzerland and Hungary.
+He finished runner-up in the 1982 European Cup final with Bayern Munich.

 In the early 1990s, he was involved with the North Korean national team.
 In June 1991, he signed a six-month contract with the PRKFA, acting as a technical adviser to manager Hong Hyon-chol.
 During this time, North Korea beat the United States 2–1 in a friendly match.
 After Hong's sacking in October 1993, the PRKFA turned to Csernai to become the national team's manager.
 The team left for Qatar to participate in the final round of the Asian qualifiers for the 1994 FIFA World Cup.
 They started positively, with a 3–2 win over Iraq, but lost the other four matches, with the final one being a 3–0 loss to rivals South Korea.
 Despite the North Korean authorities' insistence for him to stay on as manager, Csernai returned to Hungary, concerned over their efforts to have him acquire citizenship.

 Known for wearing his trade mark silk scarf, he is considered to be the inventor of the so-called "Pal system", a combination of the man-to-man and the zone defenses.